Pakdam Pakdai

-Pakdam Pakdai, also known as Rat-a-Tat, is an Indian Flash-animated comedy television series, formerly on Nickelodeon India and later on Nickelodeon Sonic.
-It chronicles the comedic adventures of an slim, pink dog named Doggy Don, whose life is constantly disrupted by three mice - Chhotu, Lambu and Motu respectively, who regularly cause mischief in his life.
+Pakdam Pakdai, also known as Rat-a-Tat, is an Indian Hind Flash-animated comedy television series, formerly on Nickelodeon India and later on Nickelodeon Sonic.
+It chronicles the comedic adventures of a slim, pink dog named Doggy Don, whose life is constantly disrupted by three mice - Chhotu, Lambu and Motu respectively, who regularly cause mischief in his life.

 The show began airing on 27 May 2013.
 Pakdam Pakdai is narrated by Nana, the eponymous narrator.
-Worldwide releases of the show, however, omit these in favor of silent comedy.
+Worldwide releases of the show, however, omit this in favor of silent comedy.